 Real-world Business Rules and Decisions Management systems are more oriented to business users expecting them (not programmers or scientists) to create and maintain business rules.
 But even if an experienced software developer (not mentioning a business analyst) opens a description of the Defeasible Logic provided for example in this Wikipedia article or in this research paper, it’s hard to expect that they will go beyond the first section.

 So, on the one hand, we have a solid theoretical foundation for rule conflicts resolution, but on the other hand, we have the entire family of rule representation systems that do not use this foundation.
 Why is that?

 I may offer two explanations:

 - BR vendors get used to the fact that their users have enough means (such as the single-hit and multi-hit decision tables described in the Part 1) to avoid rules conflicts

 - It’s hard to offer a nice user interface for the defeasible logic constructs without over-complicating rules readability and ease of future modifications.

 Both explanations don’t sit well anymore with the demanding BR customers.
 Enterprise-level rule repositories in many cases have already achieved a high level of maturity and internal complexity.
 The absence of automatic conflict resolution tools will lead to unnecessary growth of the total number of rules and may gradually convert such repositories to unmaintainable “monsters” – see a quote from Goya on the top of this page.
-The second explanation is not valid anymore either as some BR vendors started to include the Defeasible Logic in their tools.
+The second explanation is not valid anymore either: some BR vendors have already started to include the Defeasible Logic in their tools.
 No wonder that open source products take a lead in this area.